omkar-patil045/Ncfe.CodeTest/README.md

 ## Project Structure

-- **Ncfe.CodeTest**: The main project containing the `LearnerService` and related interfaces and models.
+- **Ncfe.CodeTest**: The main project contains the `LearnerService` and related interfaces and models.
 - **Ncfe.CodeTest.Tests**: The test project containing unit tests for the `LearnerService` using NUnit and Moq.

 ## Installation